I would venture a guess that my ingress into Tikkun Olam is different than most, as it emerged from a place of hate.

 Here is the sweet and salty challah from Smitten Kitchen: it's got figs AND salt, and will make for a fantastic french toast if there are any leftovers.

 Apples dipped in honey

-One of the most well-known traditions of the Jewish New Year is to eat sweet foods to symbolize a sweet year, and the most common way to do so is with apples dipped in honey.
+One of the most well-known traditions of the Jewish New Year that's been passed down for centuries is eating apples dipped in honey.

 The sweet treat symbolizes more than just the sweet new year Jews hope to be blessed with.
 The apple also represents Gan Eden, or the Garden of Eden, as we celebrate the anniversary of the creation of Adam and Eve.

 Fish head (yes fish head!)